 Countering an Offer

-Once you click on the offer, you’ll be able to see the details such as the Buyer name, listings in the Bundled and all the licencing terms.
+Once you click on the offer, you’ll be able to see the details such as the Buyer name, listings in the Bundled and all the licensing terms.

 In the case where a selected listing is not available, you can remove the listings in the bundled selection and add relevant listings by creating a Counter Offer.
-To add additional listings, you can search for titles using the search bar just below your titles.
-After doing so, be sure to let the Buyer know of the changes made to the selection through the chat function.
+To add listings, you can search for titles using the search bar just below your titles.
+After doing so, be sure to let the Buyer know of the changes made to the selection through the custom terms box or the chat function.

 Accepting an Offer

 If you decide to accept the offer from the Buyer, click on the Accept Offer button.
 From there, you’ll be able to review the deal memo between you and the Buyer.